Chris Simons - Bridging the Gap Between Scientific Rigor and Ecological Validity

 John: Okay, great.
-Now, Chris, one of the things one of the reasons I was really excited to get you on show is that I think we can both agree that historically one of the biggest problems that sensory scientists have had is matching up the research that we do with outcomes in the real world.
+Now, Chris, one of the things one of the reasons I was really excited to get you on the show is that I think we can both agree that historically one of the biggest problems that sensory scientists have had is matching up the research that we do with outcomes in the real world.
 That over time, I think we've gotten very good at doing things like optimizing liking scores.
 But then does that really correspond to increases in repeat-purchase behavior, for example?
-So I know that your research is really likes a lot of it geared around building a bridge between the kind of sensory measurements that are made in laboratories and then outcomes that happen in the real world.
+So I know that your research is really like a lot of it geared around building a bridge between the kind of sensory measurements that are made in laboratories and then outcomes that happen in the real world.
 So I'd like to just at the start to get kind of your thoughts on this topic on how you see your research is helping to bridge that gap.

 Chris: Yeah, I think I totally align with you on that thought.
 I think when we look at sensory science sort of historically and the way even, you know, I have tea presented it in some of its media, you know, sensory sciences is used of humans as an instrument to understand foods.
 And I think we've done that really well for, you know, 50 plus years where we've been applying that.
 And I think what we do which is sort of different from other, you know, scientists who use instruments is that we don't really understand our instrument.
 And I think that that's where a lot of my research is sort of focusing.
 And I think a lot of the research that I'm really interested in and that others that are doing sort of in this space as well that I find really kind of exciting is sort of the flip side of that same coin where instead of using, you know, humans to understand foods.
 We're really using foods to understand humans and ultimately human behavior with the hope that if we can do that, we can build a better instrument, we can get more reliable data.
 We can use that data to make stronger correlations and predictions of human behavior, which I think ultimately will be beneficial to the food industry, especially as we move into these new spaces where, you know, we're looking to provide healthier foods and need them to be just as rewarding as, you know, the old food.
 So I think it's really an exciting time for sensory science.